 Recognizing the impact that limited income has on access to healthy food, Soil Born Farms and over two dozen community partners have targeted, bolstered and aligned existing food access assets in South Sacramento.
 This work has started to have a major impact on community food security.

 Vacant lots, parks and yards are perfect sites for growing fresh fruits and vegetables.
-Each year partners including Soil Born Farms, Yisrael Family Farms, Oak Park Sol, Sacramento Food Bank & Family Services, Ubuntu Green, landowners, park districts, and residents are working to glean over 50,000 pounds of fruit from neighborhood trees and to date have built over 120 gardens in south Sacramento.
+Each year partners including Soil Born Farms, Yisrael Family Farms, Oak Park Sol, Sacramento Food Bank & Family Services, landowners, park districts, and residents are working to glean over 50,000 pounds of fruit from neighborhood trees and to date have built over 120 gardens in South Sacramento.

 Food access partners in the Sacramento Urban Agriculture Coalition also guided the development of the region’s first Urban Agriculture Ordinance adopted by the City of Sacramento, which empowers people to produce and sell their own food from urban lots.
 These activities have flipped the notion of food deserts on its head, as an increasing amount of food is now being grown in the city.